vishwajitvm/vishwajitvm/README.md

 Full Stack Web Developer With 1 Year of Experience <img  align="right" src="https://komarev.com/ghpvc/?username=vishwajitvm&label=Profile%20views&color=0e75b6&style=flat"  />
 ------------------------

-Sharing my everyday life learning new language like currently am learning Vuejs and Nuxtjs, alsong with MongoDB,and am hoping to work as Laravel developer with vuejs and nuxtjs developer.
+I am pleased to share that I am actively engaged in expanding my linguistic proficiency on a daily basis.
+At present, I am focused on learning the Node.js programming language, in conjunction with MongoDB.
+My ultimate aim is to secure a role as a Node.js developer and leverage this knowledge to develop robust and scalable applications..

 * 🌍  I'm based in New Delhi, INDIA
 * ✉️  You can contact me at [vishwajitmall50@gmail.com](mailto:vishwajitmall50@gmail.com)
-* 🚀  I'm currently working on [Hospital Management system](http://angelfertilityclinic.com/)
+* 🚀  I'm currently working on [FIrmway SaaS platform to completely automate Balance Confirmation, MSME Confirmation and all kinds of Reconciliation including Customer/Vendor Reconciliation, 26AS Reconciliation, GST Reconciliation, Bank Reconciliation, and many more](https://firmway.in/)
-* 🧠  I'm learning ReactJS and Node JS
+* 🧠  I'm learning ReactJS and NodeJS
 * 🤝  I'm open to collaborating on Any Laravel based project

 <a href="https://www.twitter.com/VishwajitVm" target="_blank" rel="noreferrer"><img